Walk: Cragside, Northumberland

 From the Power House, head east to reach a main track – here turn left and return to the house.
 Admire its extraordinary artworks and the technological novelties of the era, such as a telephone and a passenger lift, before exploring the grottos, rock gardens and clock tower.
 Both ahead of its time and out of this world, Cragside is magical.

-Find out more about Cragside or visit our walking section for a host of other great countryside rambles.
+Visit our walking section for a host of other great countryside rambles

 Main image ©National Trust Images

 Maria Hodson is production editor at BBC Countryfile Magazine, alongside Margaret Bartlett.
 Since moving to Bristol in 2014, Maria has made every effort to escape into nature and loves all things wild and watery, from surfing and swimming to paddle-boarding and kayaking.
 Her adventure highlight in recent years was sea kayaking around remote St Kilda, off the coast north-west Scotland, in 2016.
 Most weekends, however, are spent exploring the great outdoors with her small child and doing accessible walks.
 Favourite family adventures are bird-watching at Slimbridge Wetland Centre and exploring the Forest of Dean, as well as an annual pilgrimage to see the starling murmuration on the Somerset Levels.

 Get 6 issues for just £9.99 when you subscribe to BBC Countryfile Magazine | SAVE 70% today